- Windows 10

 Configure use of passwords for removable data drives

 If this setting is enabled and the Require password complexity option is selected the computer must be able to connect to the domain controller to verify that the password specified meets the password complexity requirements.
-If the connection is not available, the Windows To Go Creator wizard will fail to enable BitLocker.
+If the connection isn't available, the Windows To Go Creator wizard will fail to enable BitLocker.

 Windows To Go supports all power states except the hibernate class of power states, which include hybrid boot, hybrid sleep, and hibernate.
 This default behavior can be modified by using Group Policy settings to enable hibernation of the Windows To Go workspace.

 When a Windows To Go workspace is hibernated, it will only successfully resume on the exact same hardware.
 Therefore, if a Windows To Go workspace is hibernated on one computer and roamed to another, the hibernation state (and therefore user state) will be lost.
 To prevent this from happening, the default settings for a Windows To Go workspace disable hibernation.
-If you are confident that you will only attempt to resume on the same computer, you can enable hibernation using the Windows To Go Group Policy setting, Allow hibernate (S4) when started from a Windows To Go workspace that is located at \\Computer Configuration\Administrative Templates\Windows Components\Portable Operating System\ in the Local Group Policy Editor (gpedit.msc).
+If you're confident that you'll only attempt to resume on the same computer, you can enable hibernation using the Windows To Go Group Policy setting, Allow hibernate (S4) when started from a Windows To Go workspace that is located at \\Computer Configuration\Administrative Templates\Windows Components\Portable Operating System\ in the Local Group Policy Editor (gpedit.msc).

 Yes.
 Windows 8 and later support crash dump stack analysis for both USB 2.0 and 3.0.